Sandipop/Sandipop/README.md

 - 👋 Hi, I’m @Sandipop
 - 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning HTML, CSS, JS and WordPress
-- 📫 How to reach me

 <!---
 Sandipop/Sandipop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.